Training and progression

 The minimum entry requirements for a PGDE for primary education, covering ages 4 to 12, are:

-- an undergraduate degree validated by a UK higher education institution or an undergraduate degree of equivalent standard from an institution outside the UK
+- an undergraduate degree validated by a UK higher education institution or an undergraduate degree of equivalent standard from an institution outside the UK.
+This does not need to be an Honours degree but having one would be an advantage.

 - a national qualification in English at SCQF level 6 (eg higher grade) or an accepted equivalent